spideruci/blinky/README.md

 # BLINKY: Java Source-code-line Instrumenter And Execution Tracer

-Blinky is a Source-code level instruction instrumenter and execution tracer for software that compile to Java Bytecode and target the Java Virtual Machine.
+Blinky is a Source-code level instruction instrumenter and execution tracer for software systems that compile to Java Bytecode and target the Java Virtual Machine for execution.

+**Source-code-line**: For the purposes of this project, a "source code line" or a "source code level instruction" is a single executable line of code, delimited by a newline character, within a Java source code file (*.java).

+This instrumenter and execution tracer has the capability to log the execution of any source-code-instruction being executed during a software run.
+In addition, it also logs events that indicate the execution flow's entry and exit from a method.
+Event logs that indicate method exits take the form of return or throw instructions.

 ## ARCHITECTURE
 *More to come.*

-## DEPENDENCIES
+## EXTERNAL DEPENDENCIES

 - ASM: Java Bytecode Manipulation And Ananlysis Framework (http://asm.ow2.org/index.html), v4.0